Anzali Operation: Action

 The Soviet Russian Caspian Flotilla gathered a considerable force to attack Anzali.

 The task force was composed of four auxiliary cruisers (Proletariy, Rosa Luxemburg, Pushkin, Bela Kun), four destroyers (Karl Liebknecht, Delnyi, Deyatelnyi, Rastoropnyi), two gunboats (Kars and Ardagan) the transport Gretsiya and other minor units.

-Complete surprise was achieved, a naval shelling in early morning hit the main British headquarters as the first landing parties destroyed the telegraph lines while, wave after wave, 2,000 Bolshevik put a foot on the beach.
+Complete surprise was achieved; early in the morning, naval shelling hit the main British headquarters as the first landing parties destroyed the telegraph lines.
+Wave after wave, 2,000 Bolshevik put a foot on the beach surrounding the British garrison.
 Subsequently, negotiators were sent by the British on a motor torpedo boat to agree on capitulation terms.
 Gurkha troops attempted a counterattack, but were repelled by the Soviet bombardment, suffering two dead and five wounded.
 Once Hugh Bateman-Champain, the British commander, accepted the Bolshevik terms, resistance from the 500-strong garrison stationed quickly collapsed.

-The Persian governor formally accepted the Soviet Russian presence, the British/White detachment capitulated and fled the city on ground while the entire flotilla was seized without resistance.
+The Persian governor formally accepted the Soviet Russian presence.
+The British/White detachment capitulated and fled the city on ground, while the entire flotilla was seized without resistance.

 Seized ships included: auxiliary cruisers President Kruger, America, Europe, Africa, Dmitry Donskoy, Asia, Slava, Mylutin, Opyt and Merkur, the motor-torpedo-boat carrier (previously seaplane carrier) Orlenok, the seaplane-carrier (previously m.t.b. carrier) Volga, six seaplanes, four British motor torpedo boats, ten merchants, a number of support, auxiliary and minor units in addition to large amount of supplies and ammunition.